FuyinCherng/FuyinCherng.github.io/index.md

 ![project_vreeg](assets/img/Pro_Taping.png)
 _2015 - 2017, National Chiao Tung University, [Graphics and Perception Lab](https://gpl.cs.nctu.edu.tw)_

-We designed an online learning website with an interactive commenting system and prototyped interface to visualize comments with topic and sentiment analysis.
-Usability testing and factorial experiment with learners and instructors was conducted to evaluate the effect and desired benefits of our systems.
-We reported the evaluation result in both qualitatively and quantitatively fashions.
+We designed an online learning website with an interactive commenting system and prototyped an interface to visualize comments with topic and sentiment analysis.
+Usability testing and factorial experiments with learners and instructors were conducted to evaluate the effect and desired benefits of our systems.
+We reported the evaluation result in both qualitative and quantitative fashions.

 _Technologies: Online Learning, Visualization, Usability Testing, Statistical Analysis_